Find Your Tour

 • Trek end point back to Pokhara by shared private jeep

-• Flight from Pokhara to Kathmandu (after the trek)
+• Drive from Pokhara to Kathmandu by tourist bus (after the trek)

 • Transportation for Nepali staff (Kathmandu ↔ Pokhara)